Renault–Nissan–Mitsubishi Alliance: Corporate structure and strategy

 According to public statements, the goal of the Alliance was to increase economies of scale for both Renault and Nissan without forcing one company's identity to be consumed by the other's.
 After forming, the Alliance achieved its scale and also sped time to market by jointly developing engines, batteries and other key components.
 For instance, Nissan's market share increases in Europe's competitive light commercial vehicle segment have been partly a result of badging various Renault van models such as the Renault Kangoo/Nissan Kubistar, Renault Master/Nissan Interstar, Renault Trafic/Nissan Primastar.
-In addition, Renault builds nearly all of the diesel engines in Nissan cars sold in Europe.
-Nissan uses these engines to accelerate sales throughout Europe, where it has already become the number one Asian brand in many key markets.
+In addition, Renault built nearly all of the diesel engines in Nissan cars sold in Europe.
+Nissan used these engines to accelerate sales throughout Europe, where it was at one point the number one Asian brand in many key markets.

 Collaboration between Renault and Nissan also focuses on capital-intensive research projects such as sustainable, zero-emission transportation and development of automobile manufacturing in emerging markets such as Brazil, Russia and India.
 The Alliance also oversees purchasing for both companies, ensuring larger volume and thus better pricing with suppliers.
 Renault and Nissan have also consolidated logistics operations under the Alliance to reduce costs.
 The companies claim that they generate more than €200 million per year by sharing warehouses, containers, shipping crates, seagoing vessels and customs-related processing.
 In total, the Alliance reported more than €1.5 billion in synergies in 2010.

 The Alliance develops "best practices," borrowing systems and controls from one company to strengthen the other company where appropriate.
 The "Nissan Production Way" became the cornerstone of the "Système de Production Renault" standard used by all Renault plants.
 Renault reported productivity increasing by 15 percent due to the new system.